linux4sam/egt/docs/src/api_changes.md

 @subsection v1_11_pattern Pattern

 @li The egt::v1::Pattern::pattern() method now returns a 'const detail::InternalPattern&' rather than a 'cairo_pattern_t*' previously: detail::InternalPattern is an opaque class to hide the internal implementation.

+@subsection v1_11_picture Picture

+@li Introduce the Picture class that is a helper class to display images.
+It can replace an ImageLabel widget with the show_label property disabled.

 @subsection v1_11_resourcemanager ResourceManager